Byte Pair Encoding for Efficient Time Series Forecasting: Related work

-\textbf{Patch-based tokens} Inspired by the success of patching in computer vision \citep{dosovitskiy2021vit}, \citet{nie2023patchtst} adapt this approach to time series, where multiple samples of an univariate time series are combined into individual tokens.
+\textbf{Patch-based tokens} Inspired by the success of patching in computer vision \citep{dosovitskiy2021vit}, \citet{nie2023patchtst} adapt this approach to time series, where multiple samples of a univariate time series are combined into individual tokens.
 Most subsequent works embed the patches into a continuous space using learned transformations \citep{zhang2023crossformer, nie2023patchtst, wang2024timexer, wu2024perimidformer, das2024timesfm, woo2024unifiedtraining, goswami2024moment, gao2024units, cohen2024toto,auer2025tirex,liu2024moiraimoe,liu2024timer,liu2025sundial}.
 More advanced approaches learn a discrete codebook of patches \citep{talukder2024totem, chen2024sdformer} using vector quantized variational autoencoder approaches \citep{oord2017vqvae}.
 Patches generally compress the time series and capture local temporal information.
 However, due to their fixed length and stride, rigid patches can not adapt to varying temporal patterns in a sequence.
 This is particularly important for foundation models, as they aim to generalize to previously unseen data in zero-shot settings.
 To mitigate this, \citet{woo2024unifiedtraining} utilize different patch lengths for datasets sampled in different granularities, e.g., minutely or hourly.
-Their approach requires training of a new embedding transformation for every granularity and fails to capture inter and intra series variations in temporal patterns (see \cref{sec:adaptive_compression}).
+Their approach requires training of a new embedding transformation for every granularity. \citet{shi2025timemoe} use multiple predefined patch lengths to predict time series in a mixture of experts approach and \citet{wang2025lightgts} derive the patch length from the single dominant frequency in a time series.
+Even these approaches fail to capture diverse patterns of arbitrary lengths within a sequence (see \cref{sec:adaptive_compression}).

 \textbf{Motif-based tokens} Motif-based tokenization utilizes a discrete vocabulary of recurring patterns.
 In NLP, byte pair encoding hierarchically extracts pairs of character-bytes to tokenize a sentence \citep{shibata1999bpetextcompression,sennrich2016bpetokenization}. \citet{elsner2024multidimensionalbytepairencoding} extend this concept from 1d-sequences to tokenizing images.
 Moreover, tokenization based on discrete motifs has proven to be a good inductive bias for high-dimensional distribution learning as it reduces the combinatorial complexity \citep{sommer2023powerofmotifs}.
 Similarly, classical time series literature explored symbolization and pattern discovery techniques \citep{lin2003sax,berndt1994timeseries_dtw}.
 Yet, data-dependent tokenization techniques as proposed in this work remain unexplored for machine-learning-based time series analysis.